2 B R 0 2 B

-"2 B R 0 2 B" is a science fiction short story by Kurt Vonnegut, originally published in the digest magazine If: Worlds of Science Fiction for January 1962, and collected in Vonnegut's Bagombo Snuff Box (1999).
+"2 B R 0 2 B" is a science fiction short story by American author Kurt Vonnegut.
+It was first published in the January 1962 issue of If: Worlds of Science Fiction and later collected in Vonnegut's Bagombo Snuff Box (1999).
 The title is pronounced "2 B R naught 2 B" and references the famous phrase "to be, or not to be" from William Shakespeare's Hamlet.

-In the story, the title refers to the telephone number that one dials to schedule an assisted suicide with the Federal Bureau of Termination.
-Vonnegut's 1965 novel God Bless You, Mr. Rosewater describes a story by the name and attributes it to his recurring character Kilgore Trout, but the plot summary given is closer in nature to the eponymous tale from Vonnegut's short-story collection Welcome to the Monkey House.
+In the story, the title is a telephone number used to schedule an assisted suicide with the Federal Bureau of Termination.
+Vonnegut's 1965 novel God Bless You, Mr. Rosewater mentions a story of the same name and attributes it to his recurring character Kilgore Trout, but its plot more closely resembles that of the title story from Vonnegut's collection Welcome to the Monkey House.